He's back! Acuña returns to Braves after major knee injury

 Acuña was immediately inserted into the Braves lineup, taking his familiar leadoff spot and playing right field against the Chicago Cubs.
 He received a big ovation from the Truist Park crowd as he headed to right, and another standing ovation when he batted for the first time in the majors in 292 days.

-Acuña took the first pitch from former teammate Drew Smyly for a ball, and then grounded out to third base.
+“I never saw him at the field when I was doing my preparation," Wright said.
+"But you could just feel a little bit different energy.”

+Defensively, Acuña made a nice play on a carom off the right-field fence to hold Jason Heyward to a single.

-“It really was a long, difficult process,” Acuña said before the game.
+“It really was a long, difficult process,” Acuña said.
 “I'm just really excited to be back.”

 The Braves are certainly excited to have him back.
-The reigning World Series champions are off to a sluggish start, winning just eight of their first 19 games and already falling 5 1/2 games behind the NL East-leading New York Mets.
+The reigning World Series champions are off to a sluggish start, winning just nine of their first 20 games to fall five games behind the NL East-leading New York Mets.

-Acuña was one of the league's leading MVP contenders when he completely tore the ACL in his right knee last July 10 when he landed awkwardly while attempting to make a catch on the warning track at Miami's Marlins Park.
+Acuña was one of the league's leading MVP contenders when he completely tore the ACL in his right knee last July 10.
+He landed awkwardly while attempting to make a catch on the warning track at Miami's Marlins Park.

 “What he can do offensively, defensively, on the bases, he's a game changer,” said third baseman Austin Riley, who was one of the players who came up big for the Braves after Acuña went down.
 “To have him back in the lineup is huge.”